sreenivas98/Learning_Journey/_posts/2023-02-15-Fourth_Post.md

 date: 2023-02-15
 ---

 The fundamentals of C#, including the syntax, data types, and type casting, are now under my belt.
 It's time to advance and study operators, conditional and looping expressions.
+Learning the operators was simple because most of the operators in c# are also accessible in java, c++, and python, all of which I am quite acquainted with.

 <h2>Playing with Conditional Statements</h2>
 I've advanced to understanding conditional statements and expressions after learning the different C# operators.
 The "if," "if else," and "else if" conditional statements are included in C#, along with one extra conditional statement known as the ternary operator or the shorthand if...else.
 The following are some examples which helped me understand these conditional statements: